Goodnight Mister Tom (film): Casting

-Casting Nick Robinson as William Beech was a straightforward decision.
+Casting Nick Robinson as William Beech was considered a straightforward decision.
 He was recommended by the casting director based on his strong performances in West End theatre.
 He was the only actor considered for the role.

 John Thaw, best known for his roles in Inspector Morse and Kavanagh QC, was announced in January 1998 as taking on the role of Tom Oakley, following a four-month break from acting.
 He said he was "captured by the story" when he first read the script and felt it offered a compelling character to portray.
 To prepare for the role, Thaw underwent a physical transformation by growing a beard for the first time in his life, over a period of two months.
 He looked noticeably different from his previous clean-shaven roles and surprised those who knew him well, including his wife, actress Sheila Hancock.
 To ensure vocal authenticity, the production brought in a dialect coach to help Thaw adopt an accent appropriate to the Suffolk region.
 Thaw had not worked with a child actor for many years and spent time working with Robinson prior to filming.

 Annabelle Apsion, who plays William's mother, admitted feeling apprehensive about taking on the role.
 The character's cruel nature was a stark contrast to the more sympathetic figures Apsion was accustomed to portraying.
 She was initially concerned about how her performance might affect Robinson, who played her on-screen son, but noted that they developed a good rapport and she agreed to take on the role despite her reservations.